 In the modern world today, companies gather data from multiple sources for analysis.
 This data can be further processed by various BI Tools to gather valuable business insights or stored in a Data Warehouse for later use.
 In order to do any of this, the process of ETL Testing is required.
 ETL Testing is derived from the original ETL process.

-ETL stands for Extract, Transform and Load and is the primary approach Data Extraction Tools and BI Tools use to extract data from a data source, transform that data into a common format that is suited for further analysis and then load that data into a common storage location, normally a Data Warehouse.
+ETL stands for Extract, Transform and Load and is the primary approach Data Extraction Tools and BI Tools use to extract data from a data source, transform that data into a common format that is suited for further analysis, and then load that data into a common storage location, normally a Data Warehouse.
 ETL Testing comes into play when the whole ETL process needs to get validated and verified in order to prevent data loss and data redundancy.

 This article focuses on providing a comprehensive guide on ETL Testing.
-It will talk about the process of ETL Testing, its types and also some challenges.
+It will talk about the process of ETL Testing, its types, and also some challenges.
 It also explains the potential of Testing Tools.
 Read along to find out about this interesting process.

 Table of Contents

-ETL stands for Extract, Transform and Load and is the process of integrating data from multiple sources, transforming it into a common format, and delivering the data into a destination usually a Data Warehouse for gathering valuable business insights.
+ETL stands for Extract, Transform and Load and is the process of integrating data from multiple sources, transforming it into a common format, and delivering the data to a destination usually a Data Warehouse for gathering valuable business insights.

-Hevo Data, a No-code Data Pipeline helps to load data from any data source such as Databases, SaaS applications, Cloud Storage, SDK,s, and Streaming Services and simplifies the ETL process.
-It supports 100+ data sources and is a 3-step process by just selecting the data source, providing valid credentials, and choosing the destination.
+Hevo Data, a No-code Data Pipeline helps to load data from any data source such as Databases, SaaS applications, Cloud Storage, SDKs, and Streaming Services and simplifies the ETL process.
+It supports 150+ data sources and is a 3-step process just selecting the data source, providing valid credentials, and choosing the destination.
 Hevo not only loads the data onto the desired Data Warehouse but also enriches the data and transforms it into an analysis-ready form without having to write a single line of code.

 Its completely automated pipeline offers data to be delivered in real-time without any loss from source to destination.
 Its fault-tolerant and scalable architecture ensure that the data is handled in a secure, consistent manner with zero data loss and supports different forms of data.
 The solutions provided are consistent and work with different BI tools as well.